V0lk3n/Pico-BackDroid/README.md

 # Pico-BackDroid

-Pico-BackDroid is a python script that install an APK payload on android with HID injection.
+Pico-BackDroid is a python script that install an APK payload on an android device with HID injection.
-For CircuitPython on Raspberry Pico.
+For CircuitPython on Raspberry Pi Pico.

 ## Tested Devices